 [collapse title="What should I do if I can’t fit all of my yard trimmings in my organics cart?"]

 First, be sure to put as many yard trimmings as possible into your green composting cart.
 The lid must be able to close.
 Consider saving excess leaves and grass clippings to layer with food scraps in the future.
 If you have additional yard trimmings, you may put them in paper lawn and leaf bags or in reusable containers no larger than 34 gallons.
 You may also tie small

 branches into manageable bundles with string or twine and place them at the curb.
 Extra yard trimmings will be collected at no extra charge.

 Should I recycle or compost my paper products?

 Paper is a very valuable resource as it is both recyclable and compostable.
 Clean paper products, such as unwanted mail, glossy and matte office paper and cardboard can be recycled into new paper products.
 Please place clean paper items into the blue recycling cart, so they can be recycled into new paper products.

-Food-soiled paper, however, cannot be recycled into new products.
-Once paper has been soiled, it loses much of its resale and reuse value.
-Luckily, paper is also compostable.
-Please place food-soiled paper, such as paper plates, cups, napkins, tissues and paper towels into your green organics cart.
+Food-soiled paper, however, cannot be recycled into new products, but it is compostable.
+Please place food-soiled paper, such as paper plates, cups, napkins, tissues and paper towels into your green composting cart.
 These food-soiled paper products will be turned into nutrient-rich compost.

-For example, you could place the bottom half of a greasy, food-soiled pizza box in the green organics cart and place the clean, residue-free top half in the blue recycling cart.
-Or, you could place the entire pizza box in the green organics cart.
-However, you should not place the entire pizza box in the blue recycling cart, as it has some food-residue remaining on it.
+For example, you could place the bottom half of a greasy, food-soiled pizza box into the green composting cart and place the clean, residue-free top half into the blue recycling cart.
+Or, you could place the entire pizza box in the green composting cart.
+However, you should not place the entire pizza box in the blue recycling cart, as it has some food and/or grease remaining on it.